Zone0229/BootLeg/README.md

 ### If I want to join the discussion of some subjects?
 > We have an official channel of Discord that you can share your ideas and ask other questions there.
+Remember to bring your gmail so that you can join it.
+>
+> Both text and voice channels are available.
 >
 > ## To enter Discord, just click the "Discord" button on the top of the page.